daniel-hayes/console-log/README.md

-# console
+# console-log
-Outputs JavaScript console log to a floating div which allows you to view on mobile devices or Browserstack.
+Outputs JavaScript console.log calls to a floating div which allows you to debug on mobile devices or Browserstack.